tldr-pages/tldr/pages/common/abduco.md

 `Ctrl + \`

-- Attach to a session in readonly mode:
+- Attach to a session in read-only mode:

 `abduco -Ar {{name}}`